MarwanReyadAL-Khawaldeh/class102/README.md

 ## About me

-25 years old I carries degree in Software Engineering,from Hashemite University (HU) I did not have any experience work ,now I am in scholarship at LTUC.
+25 years old I carries degree in Software Engineering,from Hashemite University (HU) I did not have any experience work ,now I am in scholarship in LTUC.
 <br>
 <br>